Cetacean: Culture

-Antiquity

-The whale was first mentioned in ancient Greece by Homer.
-There, it is called Ketos, a term that initially included all large marine animals.
-From this was derived the Roman word for whale, Cetus.
-Other names were phálaina (Aristotle, Latin form of ballaena) for the female and, with an ironic characteristic style, musculus (Mouse) for the male.
-North Sea whales were called Physeter, which was meant for the sperm whale Physter macrocephalus.
-Whales are described in particular by Aristotle, Pliny and Ambrose.
-All mention both live birth and suckling.
-Pliny describes the problems associated with the lungs with spray tubes and Ambrose claimed that large whales would take their young into their mouth to protect them.

-In the Bible especially, the leviathan plays a role as a sea monster.
-The essence, which features a giant crocodile or a dragon and a whale, was created according to the Bible by God and should again be destroyed by him.
-In the Book of Job, the leviathan is described in more detail.

-In Jonah there is a more recognizable description of a whale alongside the prophet Jonah, who, on his flight from the city of Nineveh is swallowed by a whale.

 Dolphins are mentioned far more often than whales.
-Aristotle discusses the sacred animals of the Greeks in his Historia Animalium and gives details of their role as aquatic animals.
+Aristotle discusses the sacred animals of the Greeks in his Historia Animalium.
 The Greeks admired the dolphin as a "king of the aquatic animals" and referred to them erroneously as fish.
-Its intelligence was apparent both in its ability to escape from fishnets and in its collaboration with fishermen.

-River dolphins are known from the Ganges and – erroneously – the Nile.
-In the latter case it was equated with sharks and catfish.
-Supposedly they attacked even crocodiles.

 Dolphins appear in Greek mythology.
 Because of their intelligence, they rescued multiple people from drowning.
 They were said to love music, probably because of their own song, and in the legends they saved famous musicians, such as Arion of Lesbos from Methymna.
 Dolphins belong to the domain of Poseidon and led him to his wife Amphitrite.
 Dolphins are associated with other gods, such as Apollo, Dionysus and Aphrodite.
 The Greeks paid tribute to both whales and dolphins with their own constellation.
 The constellation of the Whale (Ketos, lat.
 Cetus) is located south of the Dolphin (Delphi, lat.
 Delphinus) north of the zodiac.
 Ancient art often included dolphin representations, including the Cretan Minoans.
-Later they appeared on reliefs, gems, lamps, coins, mosaics and gravestones.
 A particularly popular representation is that of Arion or Taras riding on a dolphin.
 In early Christian art, the dolphin is a popular motif, at times used as a symbol of Christ.